STADIUM DUDE’S NHL ARENA RANK: #28

 From the outside, it looks like a Top 10 building.
 The exterior architecture is quite attractive.
 The Alumni Plaza outside the rink features the French Connection statue thus adding a nice touch of history.
 And if you want a little more hockey lore before entering the rink, in the attached LECOM Harborfront Center is Tim Horton’s flagship American location that includes a veritable museum to this chain’s namesake founder.

-Inside is fine.
+Inside is “fine” but decidedly unspectacular.
+The building is starting to show its age with cracks in the floor and some rust appearing.
+Scoreboard is small by modern standards.
 Concessions are a little less varied; if you’re looking for local standouts such as beef-on-weck (shaved roast beef topped with a spicy horseradish sauce on a salt encrusted roll), bologna & fried onions, or buffalo wings, you’re better off getting them before you come.
 Beer selection is just OK.
-Scoreboard is smaller by modern standards.
+Overall, it’s below average based on current NHL standards.

-The KeyBank Center is a fine place to watch a game, but so are the others.
+The KeyBank Center is an OK place to watch a game, but most are better.
 For the sake of a region starving for a winner, I hope the team finds its mojo again soon and makes a playoff run that rekindles the dormant fan support.